 - Bell Peppers.
 The perfect base for our all-in-one healthy meal package.
 Bell peppers hold their shape well and complement whatever flavors you stuff inside them.

 - Ground Turkey.
 For lean, tasty protein, I chose to use ground turkey.
 Ground chicken or beef would also work well here.
+(For more ground beef recipes, check out Ground Beef Dinner Ideas)

 - Brown Rice.
 If you prefer to make Instant Pot stuffed peppers with no rice, feel free to use a different whole grain of choice.
 Instant Pot stuffed peppers with quinoa are a popular, healthy option.
 I would not recommend cooking Instant Pot stuffed peppers with cauliflower rice because the filling would likely get too watery and mushy in the Instant Pot.